Not all those who wander are lost.

 - Use the “what-if analysis” feature in your degree evaluation to envision your graduation plan for each major.
 Consider how much flexibility you will have for study abroad, minors, or other activities.

 - Use the information from the USF majors and minors list to contact the program office to discuss your interest.
+Find out if there are any eligibility requirements to join your majors of interest.
 Ask questions!

 - Talk with someone you trust like your CASA coach to narrow down your list of potential majors.

 - Ready to declare a major?
 These instructions walk you through what you should do.

 - If you are considering applying to medical school, contact the pre-health adviser for guidance.
 You can choose any major and still go to medical school as long as you take the proper course prerequisites.
 You can schedule a meeting with the Pre-Health Professions Adviser using this link.
 Her office is in HR 156.